mrjacobbloom/sb3-theme/README.md

     <feGaussianBlur in="SourceGraphic" stdDeviation="3" y="-"/>
   </filter>`);

-  // add the filter to all elements with the class "myRepeats" t.css.innerHTML += `.myRepeats {
+  // using CSS, add the filter to all <path> elements directly inside elements with the class "myRepeats" t.css.innerHTML += `.myRepeats > path {
     filter: url(#myFilter)
   }`;
 });